Showing 1-20 of 357

 Seller ID: 40580

 "Glemsford, Suffolk.
 Particulars and Conditions of Sale of a Pleasantly Situate Country Residence now known as "The Rectory".
 Having three lofty reception rooms, eight bed and dressing rooms, bathroom and two attic bedrooms - Main water.
 Garage and Stabling.
 Well-Timbered Grounds.
 Meadow and Arable Field with extensive Agricultural Buildings.
 Area in all 15 Acres.
-The House and Gardens with Vacant Possession to be Sold by Auction by Garrod, Turner & Son at th...
+The House and Gardens with Vacant Possession to be Sold by Auction by Garrod, Turner & Son at the Crown & Anchor Hotel, Ipswich on Wednesday, 11th May, 1938, at 3pm precisely."
+6 page booklet.
+Grey card covers with cr...
 View more info

 By: BAGSHAW, Robert.